 A wrongful death lawsuit is different from criminal charges.
 While both handle the death of a person, wrongful death cases are settled in a civil court, while criminal courts handle homicide charges.

-Wrongful death lawsuits are filed by the victim's surviving family members to recover monetary damages while the state files criminal charges, and seeks a prison sentence.
+The victim's surviving family members file wrongful death lawsuits to recover monetary damages while the state files criminal charges and seeks a prison sentence.

 If a wrongful death lawsuit occurs first, a defendant may use the Fifth Amendment privilege against self-incrimination as the state can later prosecute him and use his statement against him.
 However, if the criminal case occurs first and the defendant is found not guilty by lack of evidence, the family can still file a wrongful death lawsuit and possibly win it, as it only requires a minimum of 51% of proof for liability.

-Under the Florida Wrongful Death Act, wrongful death lawsuits are filed by surviving relatives or beneficiaries of a deceased in case the death occurred as a result of negligence, reckless behavior, or unlawful act.
+Under the Florida Wrongful Death Act, wrongful death lawsuits are filed by surviving relatives or beneficiaries of a deceased if the death occurred due to negligence, reckless behavior, or unlawful acts.

 Generally speaking, surviving family members can initiate a wrongful death legal action, but state law establishes the exact list of potential plaintiffs.
-In the State of Florida, the list of individuals entitled to file a wrongful death lawsuit is established in the Florida Wrongful Death Act.
+In Florida, the list of individuals entitled to file a wrongful death lawsuit is established in the Florida Wrongful Death Act.
 The right is awarded to: